hxn8439/computer_system_design_project/README.md

-### Automation of the UR5 pick, place, and sort in ROS-Gazebo and real environment with a USB cam and vacuum grippers.
+### Automation of the UR5 pick, place, and sort in ROS-Gazebo (virtual Environment) with a virtual USB cam and vacuum grippers.

 This repository demonstrates UR5 pick, place, and sort in ROS and Gazebo.
 The UR5 uses a USB cam to detect a color object (e.g. red box) on a conveyor belt ([`ur5_vision.py`]), and it publish the position.
 Then, the UR5 plans its motion ([`ur5_mp.py`]) to follow the object.
 Once the end-effector is close to the object, it picks up the object with the vacuum grippers by turning on ([`ur5_gripper.py`]).
 Note that the vacuum gripper has only one source of suction.